YoonJiHoon1995/google_maps_drawing_tools/README.md

 ```
 ### Setup Requirement

-Before using this package, make sure you have set up [`google_maps_flutter`](https://pub.dev/packages/google_maps_flutter) correctly by following its official instructions.
+Before using this package, make sure you have set up correctly by following its official instructions [`here`](https://pub.dev/packages/google_maps_flutter).

 ---